MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-workflow.md

     > [!NOTE]
     >  You can move the management pack file to a different folder before you import it into the Service Manager console.
 However, you must place the workflow assembly file in the Service Manager installation folder.

-### To import the management pack into Service Manager
+## Import the management pack into Service Manager

 1. In the Service Manager console, click **Administration**.